davidedc/Minimal-2D-Js-Software-Renderer/test_case_naming_analysis_explained.md

 ### 11. `EdgeAlignment`

-*   **Description**: Indicates if the shape's final rendered edges (considering stroke) align with pixel boundaries to avoid anti-aliasing "feathering".
+*   **Description**: Indicates if the shape's final rendered edges (considering stroke) align with pixel boundaries.
+In general pixel-aligned shapes result in crisp drawing (e.g. in case of rectangles) or boundary (e.g. in case of rounded rects, arcs, circles).
 *   **Observed Values in v19.tsv**: `mixed`, `not-crisp`, `crisp`.
 *   **Criteria**:
     *   `crisp`: